jaanli/deep-exponential-families-gluon/README.md

-### Deep exponential families (gluon / mxnet)
+### Deep exponential families

-This is an implementation of deep exponential families in gluon (mxnet).
+This is an implementation of deep exponential families in MXNet/Gluon.
 DEFs are described in https://arxiv.org/abs/1411.2581

 I found it much easier to implement this in an imperative / dynamic graph library like mxnet than in autodifferentiation libraries that only support static computation graphs.